-Level 2 appeal process - accused student has the opportunity to appeal by submitting a written appeal to the Executive Director for Student Affairs no later than 24 hours after receiving the judicial sanction letter with the exception of if the violation was reviewed by a judicial board, in which a student would have 10 business days to submit a written appeal to the Executive Director for Student Affairs.
+Level 2 appeal process - accused student has the opportunity to appeal by submitting a written appeal to the Chief Student Affairs Officer no later than 24 hours after receiving the judicial sanction letter with the exception of if the violation was reviewed by a judicial board, in which a student would have 10 business days to submit a written appeal to the Dean for Student Academic Success.
 Students are only permitted to appeal based on improper judicial process or if new evidence has been discovered that is relevant to the case.